abpio/abp-commercial-docs/en/studio/quick-starts/microservice.md

 It will grant access for all pages.
 You should refresh the page to see the effect.

-## Developing Services Using the Kubernetes Integration
+## Kubernetes Integration: Connecting to the Cluster

 ABP Studio's Kubernetes integration is not just deploying your solution to Kubernetes, but also for providing a convenient development environment that is integrated to Kubernetes.

-When you open the Kubernetes tab (in the Kubernetes panel), you will see a *Connect* button:
+When you open the *Kubernetes* tab (in the Kubernetes panel), you will see a *Connect* button:

 ![abp-studio-microservice-kubernetes-tab](images/abp-studio-microservice-kubernetes-tab.png)